 Certified EKG Technician FAQs

 WHAT DOES AN EKG TECHNICAN DO?

 Electrocardiography (EKG) technicians who apply, monitor, and measure electrocardiography testing are important to any healthcare team.
 They administer various cardiovascular tests including measuring basic vital signs, performing rapid response procedures, operating an EKG machine, and identifying rhythms.

-Over 80% of those hiring EKG technicians require certification.
-With our EKG Technician training course, you will be fully prepared to sit for one of two national certifications after completing our course.
-You will have the option of choosing between AECA’s provisional Certified EKG Technician Specialist (CETS) certification exam OR the National Healthcareer Association’s (NHA) Certified EKG Technician (CET) exam.
+Over 80% of employers hiring EKG technicians require certification.
+With our EKG Technician training course, you will be fully prepared to sit for the National Healthcareer Association’s (NHA) Certified EKG Technician (CET) exam.

 According to the National Healthcareer Association, some common titles may include:

 WHAT SKILLS ARE IMPORTANT FOR EKG TECHNICIANS?

 EKG technicians need to be able to read, monitor, and report EKG tests precisely and accurately, communicate with doctors, nurses, and other professionals to provide essential healthcare, use electrocardiography equipment, interpret, and calculate data, relate to patients, and understand the difficulties and stress they may encounter.

 - Learn medical terminology, including the structures and functions of the human body

 - Understand what an EKG technician does and how to perform on the job